 Create and Distribute a GPG Key

 Create a GPG key and distribute it, as explained in this Working with PGP Signatures article.

 When this step is done, you should have two files:

 9A105525 is the ID of your public key, and

-is the pass phrase you have used while generating the keys.
+my-secret is the pass phrase you have used while generating the keys.

 Encrypt Security Assets